 - Using black foam board they cut out tires, flames and pieces to make a 3-D roof.

-- Next they attached the tires and the flames and constructed the room and attached.
+- Next they attached the tires and the flames with glue and constructed the roof and attached.

-- Finally they spray painted a empty toilet paper roll silver and attached it as the tailpipe.
+- Finally they spray painted a empty toilet paper roll (or cut a paper towel roll in half) silver and attached it as the tailpipe.
 They added some red tissue paper inside to become the flame.

 - They cut out two yellow “windows” out of construction paper and added those to the windshield.